 I’ve been curating this project for more than 10 years now.
 I’ve covered hundreds of films, thousands of products, but believe me when I say that I still get excited when unexpected gems hide in films that are part of our collective imagery.
 Take Scarface, for example: the epic crime tale of the rise and fall of Tony Montana has been analysed in all its tiniest details by virtually anybody who loves or studies cinema.
 But there’s still more to be revealed.
 Have you ever noticed the two perfume bottles in this specific moment?
-It’s the famous Jacuzzi scene and it’s a couple of minutes; then the camera moves and the bottles are gone.
+It’s the famous Jacuzzi scene and it’s just a couple of minutes long; then the camera moves on and the bottles are gone.

 The first bottle has a metal cap with a peculiar ring: it’s Lagerfeld Classic by Karl Lagerfeld, a woody fragrance created by Ron Winnegrad and launched in 1978.
 Can you imagine Montana wearing a Karl Lagerfeld perfume?
-I personally don’t but I guess this bottle had probably been chosen for its decorative value.
+I personally don’t but I guess this bottle was probably chosen for its decorative value.

 The second bottle is Eau de Calandre by Paco Rabanne, a flanker of Calandre, the Michel Hy fragrance launched in 1969.
 This is an unusual choice.
 Eau de Calandre was marketed as a women’s fragrance, so the question is: did Montana wear it, thus showing an expectedly modern taste in perfumes?
 Or did Elvira wear it instead?
 The answer could obviously be simpler, if we assume that this one too was chosen only as a decoration.

 One thought on “Scarface (1983)”